carlosgnotario/estateguru/README.md

    }
    ```

+4. **Configure Webflow CSS/JS Component**:
+   - In your Webflow project, go to the CSS/JS component settings
+   - **Disable remote scripts** to prevent conflicts with local development
+   - **Enable local scripts** to allow local file overrides
+   - This allows your local CSS and JS files to override the remote ones during development

 This setup provides:
 - Live reloading when files change
 - Real-time SCSS compilation
 - JavaScript bundling with watch mode
 - Live CSS injection for real-time styling updates
+- Local file overrides for development testing

 #### Option 2: Traditional Development